-Additionally, if you change from being a W-2 employee (or whatever the foreign equivalent is) to being self-employed when you move back to the states, that can also create a challenge when you apply for a mortgage.
-Another potential obstacle is if your income declines significantly upon your return so it is important to demonstrate to lenders that your income is relatively steady when you relocate back to the U.S..
+Additionally, if you change from being a W-2 employee (or whatever the foreign equivalent is) to being self-employed or a contract worker when you move back to the states, that can also create a challenge when you apply for a mortgage.
+Another potential obstacle is if your income declines significantly, so it is important to demonstrate to lenders that your income is relatively steady when you relocate back to the U.S..

-Ideally you would continue working for the same company when you return to the United States but as long as you work in a similar field, this is not a requirement.
-Finally, if you do change companies when you return to the states and your new job has a trial or probationary period then lenders typically require that you wait to apply until the trial period is over before you apply for the loan.
+Ideally, you continue working for the same company when you return to the U.S. but this is not a requirement.
+If you do change companies, however, and your new job has a trial or probationary period then lenders typically require that you wait to apply until the trial period is over before you apply for the loan.

-You may be required to help the lender understand the proper exchange rate and provide additional documents such as banks statements and pay stubs to verify your past income in the foreign country but this should not create an issue, especially if you can provide tax documents that verify your income.
+You may also be required to provide additional documents such as banks statements and pay stubs to verify your prior foreign income but this should not create an issue, especially if you provide the necessary tax documents.